MFoster/MEFSocketBundle/README.md

     app/console socket:web:listen

 The same flags that applied to the tcp socket apply to the websocket, so --debug and --test-mode are your new best friends.
-To test the websocket server, you can't use telnet because the [websocket protocol] is outrageous and you'd have no chance to be able to emulate it off keyboard input.
+To test the websocket server, you can't use telnet because the [websocket protocol][2] is outrageous and you'd have no chance to be able to emulate it off keyboard input.

-#### Testing WebSocket with phpunit
+### Testing WebSocket with phpunit

 First, start up your server in full fledge test mode